drshahizan/software-engineering/materials/uml/planml.md

 When you use the PlantUML extension in Visual Studio Code, the extension uses the PlantUML engine to parse the textual descriptions of UML diagrams and generate images of the diagrams.
 The JRE is required to execute the PlantUML.jar file, which is the executable file for the PlantUML engine.

 Without the JRE installed on your system, the PlantUML engine will not be able to run, and you will not be able to generate UML diagrams using the PlantUML syntax.

+The size of the Java Runtime Environment (JRE) varies depending on the version and the platform you are downloading it for.

+As of April 2023, the latest version of Java is Java 17.
+The size of the JRE for Windows is approximately 177 MB for the 64-bit version and 176 MB for the 32-bit version.
+The size of the JRE for macOS is around 100 MB.

 Therefore, the JRE is an essential component of the PlantUML ecosystem, and must be installed on your system in order to use PlantUML effectively in Visual Studio Code or any other environment.